tejas-singh-0212/Introduction-to-C/README.md

 # Introduction-to-C
-All the programs learned till now
+All the programs done in C programming.